-28. Contingencies:
+30. Contingencies:

-The Company is disputing a notice of civil claim filed in the supreme court of British Columbia and dated April 20, 2015 by a company controlled by a former director, with regard to a 0.25% gross royalty on the Company's share of smelter proceeds or other sale of product (less royalties), derived from the BPNM joint venture.
+The Company is disputing the right of a former director and a company controlled by the director, to a 0.25% gross royalty on the Company's share of smelter proceeds or other sale of product (less royalties), derived from the BPNM joint venture.
 The probability of successful defense is undeterminable and no provision has been made in the consolidated financial statements.